chamaeleonidae/api/docs/apis/deliveries.md

 ### Idempotency :id=idempotency

-An idempotency key is appended to the `profile_id` thus scoping it to the specific user in question.
+An idempotency key is used to generate a **single delivery** when the delivering criteria might otherwise be met **multiple times**.

-It is used to only generate a single delivery when the delivering criteria might otherwise be met **multiple times**.
-This is different than the `once` parameter because the `idempotency_key` operates at the moment when the Delivery is being created, where the `once` is used when attempting the Delivery on the client-side and only shows the Experience if it has **not been seen before**.
+This is different than the `once` parameter because the `idempotency_key` operates at the moment when the Delivery is being created, where the `once` is used when attempting the Delivery on the client-side.

+- `idempotency_key` only creates a delivery if the idempotency key has **never been used** before.
+- `once` only shows the Experience if it has **not been seen before**.

 In terms of use cases:

 - Create a Delivery when an Event is triggered (but only deliver the Experience once).
 - Create a Delivery when an account needs to be upgraded to a new plan (but only deliver the Experience once).
 - Create a Delivery when an account crosses a specific billing threshold (but only deliver the Experience once).
-- Create a Delivery when you want feedback on a very specific action they took (but only delivery any of this type of feedback once).
+- Create a Delivery when you want feedback on a very specific action they took (but only deliver this type of feedback once).

 ###### Picking a good `idempotency_key`: